openstack/zun/specs/container-snapshot.rst

 Primary assignee: Bin Zhou
 Other contributors:
 Work Items
-1. Expend docker driver to enable “docker commit”.
+1. Expend docker driver to enable "docker commit".
 2. Upload the generated image to glance.
 3. Implement a new API endpoint for createImage.
 4. Implement unit/integration test.